“...Greenhalgh’s smouldering baritone added no end of dark and poetic passion through some magnificently modulated singing.”

 Other career highlights include performances of Figaro in Il Barbiere di Siviglia with the Glyndebourne Opera Tour, the title role in Dido and Aeneas at the Festival d'Aix-en-Provence, Cecil in Maria Stuarda and Demetrius in A Midsummer Night’s Dream at the Theater an der Wien, and Riff in West Side Story at the Grand Teton Music Festival.
 He has also sung Leo Stein & Man Ray in Ricky Ian Gordon’s 27 with Mastervoices at New York City Center, and had two recent Carnegie Hall debuts performing Smyth’s The Prison with the Cecilia Chorus of New York, along with a recital at Weill Recital Hall.
 During his time in Vienna, Tobias collaborated with Czech choreographer Martin Dvorak to co-create a staged version of Winterreise, which he performed to critical acclaim in Vienna and at various venues in the Czech Republic.

-On the concert stage, he has sung Bach’s Saint Matthew Passion with Soli Deo Gloria in Chicago, La Bettulia Liberata with Bach Consort Wien, The Druid Priest in Mendelssohn’s Die erste Walpurgisnacht, and Vaughan Williams’ Five Mystical Songs with Saint George’s Choral Society in New York.
+On the concert stage, he has recently performed at the Berlin Konzerthaus, Sociedad Artistica Sinaloense in Mexico, and the Orgel Park Concert Series in Amsterdam.
+He has sung Bach’s Saint Matthew Passion with Soli Deo Gloria in Chicago, La Bettulia Liberata with Bach Consort Wien, The Druid Priest in Mendelssohn’s Die erste Walpurgisnacht, and Vaughan Williams’ Five Mystical Songs with Saint George’s Choral Society in New York.
 Tobias has given recitals with Rochester Lyric Opera, the Teatro Sérgio Cardoso in São Paulo, the Intimacy of Creativity Festival in Hong Kong, the Make Music New York Festival, the National Forum of Music in Poland, and two solo recitals at the Arnold Schönberg Center of Vienna.
 He was presented by the Brooklyn Art Song Society in a recital of Wolf’s Mörike Lieder, joined the New York Festival of Song for three concert programs, and was a Schwab Vocal Rising Star at the Caramoor Center for Music and the Arts.
 Additionally, he was a vocal fellow in the 2013 Toronto Summer Music Festival.

 Mr. Greenhalgh is a graduate of The Juilliard School, from which he earned both his Bachelor of Music and Master of Music degrees.
 In his final year at Juilliard, he sang Malatesta in Don Pasquale and the Ferryman in Curlew River, following previous performances of Demetrius in A Midsummer Night’s Dream, Aeneas in Dido and Aeneas, and The Voice of Pokayne in Davies’ Komilitonen!.